JieJieNiu/-Wind-Nowcasting-in-Unobserved-Regions/README.md

 For requesting the processed dataset we use, please contact s.mehrkanoon@uu.nl for further information.

 ## Citation
-If you use this code, please cite:
+If you use this code, please cite
 ```bibtex

 ```